msnicklous/SinglePageAppPortlets/README.md

 Note that the portlet client does not directly perform any UI updates at this point.
-When the portlet hub accepts and processes the requested state change, it will call the registered 'onStateChage' listener to inform the portlet client of the new state.
+When the portlet hub accepts and processes the requested state change, it will call the registered 'onStateChange' listener to inform the portlet client of the new state.
 The portlet client performs UI updates corresponding to the new state in the registered listener method.